 The competition heightens the exposure and credibility of student innovations on a global level while establishing links to the world of business.
 The evaluators will focus on creativity and market needs rather than the technological perfection of the business ideas submitted.

 AZO has established a global network for innovation and entrepreneurship.

 AZO supports product innovation and company foundations in the field of commercial space applications along the entire value chain – from the idea all the way to market entry.
-The company has extensive experience in organising innovation competitions such as the European Satellite Navigation Competition, the Copernicus Masters (Earth observation), the StartupWorld Awards (laser photonics and robotics), as well as the INNOspace Masters (New Space Economy), app developer camps and conferences, and manages ESA BIC Bavaria.
+The company has extensive experience in organising innovation competitions such as the Galileo Masters, the Copernicus Masters (Earth observation), the StartupWorld Awards (laser photonics and robotics), as well as the INNOspace Masters (New Space Economy), app developer camps and conferences, and manages ESA BIC Bavaria.

 GRACE is part of the University of Nottingham’s Nottingham Geospatial Institute (NGI), an internationally recognised centre of excellence in surveying, positioning, and navigation technologies.

 The LINKS Foundation – Leading Innovation & Knowledge for Society is a non-profit private research foundation.
 LINKS promotes, conducts, and strengthens innovation and research projects.
 LINKS is the result of the merge of two distinguished research and innovation institutions: ISMB (Istituto superiore Mario Boella), focusing on ICT, and SiTI (Istituto Superiore sui Sistemi Territoriali per l’Innovazione), focusing on Territorial Systems and Smart Cities.

 GNSS Research & Applications Centre of Excellence (GRACE)